Amer Gojak: Ferencváros

 In August, Gojak signed a three-year deal with Hungarian team Ferencváros.
 He made his competitive debut for the squad on 4 September against Újpest.
 On 18 September, he scored his first goal for Ferencváros in a Magyar Kupa tie against Bicskei.
 Seven months later, he scored a brace in a defeat of Újpest, which were his first league goals for the side.
 He won his first trophy with the club on 5 May 2023, when they secured league title.

 Rijeka

 In September 2024, Gojak moved to Rijeka on a contract until June 2026.
 On 14 September, he debuted officially for the team against Gorica.
 He won his first piece of silverware with the club on 25 May 2025, when they were proclaimed league winners.
 On 30 July, he scored his first goal for Rijeka in a UEFA Champions League qualifier against Ludogorets.
+Nine months later, he scored a brace in a victory over Gorica, and they were his first league goals for the squad.

+In July 2026, he penned a new two-year deal with the side.

 International career

 Gojak represented Bosnia and Herzegovina at all youth levels.

 In March 2017, he received his first senior call up, for a 2018 FIFA World Cup qualifier against Gibraltar and a friendly game against Albania, but had to wait until 15 November 2018 to make his debut in a 2018–19 UEFA Nations League B match against Austria.

 On 5 September 2019, in a UEFA Euro 2020 qualifier against Liechtenstein, Gojak scored a brace, his first senior international goals.